zamfofex/dummyette/documentation/main.md

 specifying the access token <br> the `token` specifier
 ---

-By default, the lichess access token is identified through the `lichess_token` environment variable.
+By default, the Lichess access token is identified through the `lichess_token` environment variable.
 This can be changed by specifying `token` as the first argument to the program followed by a means of identifying the token.
 The action can be specified after the token information.

 - `deno run -A .../dummyette/main.js token env "$name" ...` — uses the environment variable with the given name as the token.
 - `deno run -A .../dummyette/main.js token given "$token" ...` — uses the given argument as the token.